 Binge drinking trends have statistically not changed much overall since the 1980’s but heavy drinking among college students is still a problem.
 Problem drinking can begin anytime in adolescence on through adulthood.
 Learn some important talking points to share with college students about binge drinking, risks, and how to moderate drinking behavior.

 Moderate drinking is defined as roughly 2 drinks per day.
-Binge drinking is a pattern of drinking anywhere from 4 to 5 drinks in a two hour period.
-Approximately half of college students who drink also binge drink.
-The following are six important conversations to start dialogue with college students about drinking behavior and binge drinking:
+Binge drinking is a pattern of drinking anywhere from 4 to 5 drinks in a two-hour period.
+Approximately half of the college students who drink also binge drink.
+The following are six important conversations to start a dialogue with college students about drinking behavior and binge drinking:

 Heavy drinking can lead to many detrimental health risks including:

-Students who drink heavily may experience blackouts, periods of amnesia which occur while the person is conscious, alert and active.
+Students who drink heavily may experience blackouts and periods of amnesia which occur while the person is conscious, alert, and active.
 Young adults are impacted by alcohol-related blackouts with high risks of fatal health outcomes.
-A person in the midst of a blackout may appear aware of surroundings but is not in full control and become at risk for physical assault, sexual violence or motor vehicle accidents.
+A person in the midst of a blackout may appear aware of their surroundings but is not in full control and become at risk for physical assault, sexual violence, or motor vehicle accidents.

 College students are particularly susceptible to binge drinking and addictive drinking patterns.
-Stress and anxiety are at peak levels to perform at school and transition into adulthood.
-If you believe your college age student is struggling with addiction to alcohol, contact Hired Power.
-We will help you start a dialogue and formulate next steps for recovery.
+Stress and anxiety are at peak levels to perform at school and transitioning into adulthood.
+If you believe your college-age student is struggling with addiction to alcohol, contact Hired Power at 800.910.9299.
+We will help you start a dialogue and formulate the next steps for recovery.